mrgionsi/remote-checkin/README.md

     This command builds the Docker images and starts the application containers.
 Access the application through your web browser.
 Refer to the Dockerfile for port configurations.

-5.  **Manual Setup (Without Docker):**
+6.  **Manual Setup (without Docker):**

     a.
-Navigate to the `backend` directory.
+Configure the database connection in `backend/config.py` (or through environment variables).

     b.
-Install Python dependencies: `pip install -r requirements.txt`
+Run the backend application: `python main.py`.

     c.
-Configure the database connection in `backend/config.py` (or through environment variables).

-    d.
-Run the backend application: `python main.py` (or the appropriate entry point for your application).
+Run the frontend application

 ## Usage Examples & API Documentation